mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 differ from those outlined above.

 9. Team and Partnerships
-The Moheji project is led by a diverse team of blockchain developers, cultural researchers, and community managers, combining technical expertise with deep respect for Japanese heritage.
+The moheji project is led by a diverse team of blockchain developers, cultural researchers, and community managers, combining technical expertise with deep respect for Japanese heritage.
 Collaboration lies at the heart of the project, with strategic